simbroadcasts/node-insim/README.md

 }
 ```

-The `on()` event listener takes an optional second argument - the `InSim` instance
+The event callback contains the received packet, and an optional second argument - the
-which received that packet.
-You can use that instance to send additional packets in
+`InSim` instance which received that packet.
+You can use that instance to send
-response.
+additional packets in response.

 ```ts
 import { InSim } from 'node-insim';